NIFTy-PPL/NIFTy/docs/source/dev/index.rst

 Coding conventions
 ------------------

-We do not use pure Python `assert` statements in production code.
-They are not guaranteed to by executed by Python and can be turned off by the user (`python -O` in cPython).
+Pure Python `assert` statements should only be used for internal consistency checks and should not be used on user dependent input in production code.
+They are not guaranteed to be executed by Python and can be turned off by the user (`python -O` in cPython).
 As an alternative use `ift.myassert`.